 Assembly

-Melon scooper: this is what I use to scoop the tops of the baked cupcakes (metal gadget in the image below) and make a sort of nest to be filled with strawberries (or other types of filling).
-It's super easy to use.
-It's easily available online and the links are in the Notes section of the recipe card.
+Melon baller scoop: this is what I use to remove the tops of the baked cupcakes (metal gadget in the image below) and make a sort of nest to be filled with strawberries (or other types of filling).

 Serving

 I recommend serving the finished cupcakes within the first 2 hours of assembling them because they'll still be fresh but not soggy.
-Always keep them refrigerated after adding the cream topping.

 Make ahead